This post is also available in: 繁體中文 (Chinese (Traditional)) 简体中文 (Chinese (Simplified))

 How to Obtain It:

-• From your corporate service provider or company secretary, they prepare and certifies the document using statutory records.
+• From your corporate service provider or company secretary, they prepare and certify the document using statutory records.

 • Notarization (if required) – Some overseas institutions may require the certificate to be notarised by a notary public in Hong Kong.